apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 ## Starting a Python project

-Before we start coding, we need to setup a Python project.
+Before we start coding, we need to set up a Python project.
 Create new directory with a virtual environment, then inside the directory and with the environment activated, install the HTTPX library:

 ```text
 $ pip install httpx